taikoxyz/taiko-mono/packages/website/public/b/DESIGN.md

 ### Block Replacing

 A block is invalid if its data has no integrity.
 Invalid blocks can be identified by the Taiko node software by replaying the enclosed transactions on top of its parent’s world state and comparing the post-block state root.
-When an invalid block is identified, the L2 client will drop the block immediately and treat its valid parent as the latest known block.
+When an invalid block is identified, the L2 client will drop the block immediately and treat its valid parent as the last known block.
 If the client has PoS mining enabled, it will produce a new (potentially empty) block to replace the invalid block with `replaceBlock` transaction on L1.

 The diagram below shows that block 4’ has replaced block 4.
 Similar to expired block reporting logic, when a block is replaced, all its subsequent blocks are dropped as well.
 In the example below, block 5 will be deleted.